kanchan120/netflix-data-analysis/README.md

 "Netflix Content Ratings Analysis"
 A count plot displaying the frequency of different content ratings on Netflix.
 It highlights the platform's focus on mature content (TV-MA) and adolescent-friendly shows (TV-14).
 ![image alt](https://github.com/kanchan120/netflix-data-analysis/blob/9c70bec9e937f1b2d1f51f974215b77e03188f32/Screenshot%202026-01-16%20151544.png)

+Conclusion and Insights
+In this project, we:
+1. Cleaned the data by handling missing values, removing duplicates, and converting data types.
+2. Explored the data through various visualizations such as bar plots and word clouds.
+3. Analyzed content trends over time, identified popular genres, and highlighted top directors.